munificent/journal/_posts/2020-04-05-crafting-crafting-interpreters.md

 book, I hand-drew little sketchy diagrams to show various bits of architecture.
 I wanted even more illustrations for this book to make the concepts less abstract, less opaque.
-Unlike a videogame, you can't *see* a garbage collector doing it's thing.
+Unlike a videogame, you can't *see* a garbage collector doing its thing.
 Visual metaphors really help.

 I liked the hand-drawn look.
 It furthered my meta-goal of making the material more approachable, more human.
 But I wanted to up the quality.
 I wanted them to be more intricate and contain more information.
 I wanted the drawings to be more detailed.
-Less margin doodles and more, well, *illustrations*.
+Less like margin doodles and more like, well, *illustrations*.
 Maybe even some lowercase letters.

 The ultimate goal for me is a print book, so I stuck with black and white ink.
 I wanted a tighter, more "spidery" style, so I got some technical pens.
 People